matgrand/LAB2_control_lab_2021/README.md

 -To import changes made by others on your local version use PULL (do it often)

 -To upload your changes use PUSH (after COMMIT)

+# Rules
+-Add a "clear all" to the beginning of every .m file; to avoid confusing the variables, every .m file should re-create all the needed variables at every run.
+The execution may be slower but we avoid misunderstandigs.

+-All the simulink models should go in the models folder.

+-Keep code readable and simple.

 # Notes